-For reasons not entirely known, John didn't use the benefits of a trust fund to launch his own life and career, but, rather, came to rely on it like a security blanket.
-It kept him from growing into the man which he was capable of being.
+For unknown reasons, John didn't use the benefits of a trust fund to launch his own life and career, but, rather, came to rely on it like a security blanket.
+It kept him from growing into the man which he was capable of becoming.

-The sense of depression and aimlessness that fill a significant portion of people in John's position has been given a name: Affluenza.
+The sense of depression and aimlessness that afflicts some people in John's position has been given a name: Affluenza.
 Books have been written about how to escape the "golden ghetto" that comes from being born into a trust fund situation.
 When you know you will never have to work, it can cause you to avoid taking chances and going outside of your comfort zone.
-For most people, growth comes when we are forced outside of our comfort zones and made to do things we don't yet think we are ready to do.
+For many people, growth comes when they are forced outside of their comfort zones and made to do things they don't yet think they are ready to do.

-With the financial resources to avoid that pain, it can destroy self-worth.
+While large financial resources can allow people to avoid that kind of pain, it can also destroy their sense of self-worth.

-How do you avoid this situation?
-One way is to only give money to children who have been successful on their own.
-A 35-year old son who grows up and is earning $300,000 per year running a couple of restaurants he founded is not going to be spoiled by a few hundred thousand, or even million, dollars.
-On the other hand, an 18-year old just leaving home probably would.
-Consider waiting to see how far the apple fell from the tree before making major gifts to your offspring.
-Some people can handle it; some can't.
+One way to avoid this trap is to only give money to offspring who have been successful on their own.
+A 35-year old son who grows up and is earning $300,000 per year running a couple of restaurants he founded is not going to be ruined by a few hundred thousand, or even million, dollars.
+On the other hand, an 18-year old just leaving home easily could be.
+Consider waiting to see how far the apple has fallen from the tree before making major financial gifts to your children.
+Some individuals can handle it; some can't.

 Some people can handle it at certain times in their life and other people can't.

-Your job is to help your children, grandchildren, and other beneficiaries and heirs develop into self-sufficient, happy, healthy adults.
+A parent's job is to help their children, grandchildren, and other beneficiaries and heirs develop into self-sufficient, happy, healthy adults.
 It is not necessarily to give them money.
-Sometimes it helps, sometimes it hurts.
-Wisdom is knowing which applies in a specific situation.
+Sometimes it helps, sometimes it hurts, and wisdom is knowing which applies in a specific situation.

-Assets Transferred to an Irrevocable Trust Fund Are No Longer Yours
+Irrevocable Trust Funds: The Assets Are No Longer Yours

-It is a double-edged sword.
-When you transfer assets to an irrevocable trust fund, you can't treat those assets as if they belong to you, any longer.
-The reason is simple: They don't.
-You must, by law, work solely in the interest of the beneficiary if you opted to name yourself as the trustee.
-That is because you have a fiduciary duty.
-It is not to be taken lightly.
+When you transfer your assets to an irrevocable trust fund, it is a double-edged sword.
+You can no longer treat those assets as if they belong to you, because they don't.
+You must now, by law, work solely in the interest of the beneficiary if you opted to name yourself as the trustee.
+That is because you have a fiduciary duty to the beneficiary, which is not to be taken lightly.

-You could take advantage of this.
-If you have a parent that plans on leaving you money, ask for the cash to be put into a trust fund that you can't access with specific annual dividend distributions.
+If you have a parent that plans on leaving you money, ask for the cash to be put into a trust fund that you cannot access, with specific annual dividend distributions.
 That way, you can live off of the passive income, but your creditors should not be able to touch the principal since, technically, it doesn't belong to you.